tsaridas/stremio-docker/README.md

 Then you can point your browser to https://192-168-1-10.519b6502d940.stremio.rocks:8080 and setup Streaming server to https://192-168-1-10.519b6502d940.stremio.rocks:12470 .

-In order to find the fqdn that the certificate is pointing to you can look at the folder you mounted for a file that has .pem extension.
+To find the FQDN that the certificate is pointing to, look at the folder you mounted for a file with a `.pem` extension.
 The filename is the domain you need to add your your hosts in case of local ip address.

 -----

 ## Thoughts

 You don't need to have both Stremio Server and Web Player running.
-One could use the stremio web player (https://app.strem.io/#/).
-Stremio's web player should also work for option 2 and 3 above because the webplayer requires that the server's url is in HTTPS.
+One could use the Stremio web player ([https://app.strem.io/#/](https://app.strem.io/#/)).
+Stremio's web player should also work for options 2 and 3 above because the web player requires that the server's URL is in HTTPS.

-You can also use the native clients for options 2-3 since they use https.
-Its probably the best since I imagine your docker servers might not be that powerful.
+You can also use the native clients for options 2-3 since they use https but those clients also run a server so there is no point doing this.

 ## Requirements